nishantshete/Weather-Service-case-study/README.md

 3) All IDisposable classes, I have used in 'Using' tag, so it gets disposed automatically.

-4)Have used single instance of Httpclient for multiple API calls, which makes object creation efficient and improves performance.
+4) Have used single instance of Httpclient for multiple API calls, which makes object creation efficient and improves performance.

-5)Have used Log4net library for logging errors in log file.
+5) Have used Log4net library for logging errors in log file.

-6)Have also added swagger library to WEBAPI project to test API
+6) Have also added swagger library to WEBAPI project to test API

+7) Repo contains valid (citylist.csv) file and invalid (citylist - Copy.csv,myapp - Copy.csv) files to test

 # Things to be implemented
   1)We can use Polly based framework for retry mechanism in http calls.